SamJoan/droopescan/README.md

 python droopescan.py drupal --url http://localhost/drupal
 </pre>

-Another option is to use a .netrc file.
+Another option is to use a .netrc file for basic authentication.
 An example `~/.netrc` file could look as follows:

 <pre>
 machine secret.google.com